Customer satisfaction

 What customer satisfaction is, how you can influence it, and how it's measured.

 Satisfied customers are crucial to the success of any company, and they help generate new business at little to no extra cost.
+Achieving high customer satisfaction is essential for the growth and sustainability of any business—it is the cornerstone of acquiring and retaining customers without excessive expenses.
 It costs about five times as much to acquire new customers as it does to keep existing customers committed to your products or services.
 Plus, regular customers account for more than two thirds of a company's total revenue.
 So, we're not exaggerating when we say that keeping customers satisfied is half the battle when it comes to business success.
 Customer satisfaction is also a good indicator of what state a company's quality management is in and whether customer retention measures are working effectively.

 What is customer satisfaction?